Back to All Events

 Julian Kainrath

-is an Italian violinist and winner of the ICMA Discovery Award in 2022 and the Ysaÿe International Competition.
-Born in Merano in 2005, he studied with Dora Schwarzberg before continuing his training with Boris Kuschnir at the University of Music and Performing Arts Graz, alongside artistic mentorship from Marc Bouchkov and Ilya Gringolts.
-As a soloist and recitalist, he has performed at venues including the Philharmonie Luxembourg, Teatro La Fenice, Konzerthaus Wien, and Wigmore Hall, collaborating with orchestras and artists across Europe and the United States.
-Critics have praised the tonal richness and musical intelligence of his playing, with L’Arena describing his interpretations as marked by “a unique and full-bodied sound.”
+is an Italian violinist and winner of the ICMA Discovery Award 2022 as well as the International Ysaÿe Competition.
+Born in Merano in 2005, he first studied with Dora Schwarzberg before continuing his training with Boris Kuschnir at the University of Music and Performing Arts Graz.
+He is currently under the mentorship and guidance of Marc Bouchkov, whom he met at the Verbier Festival Academy in 2019 and with whom he has collaborated ever since.
+As a soloist and chamber musician, he has performed in renowned venues such as the Philharmonie Luxembourg, Teatro La Fenice, the Konzerthaus Wien, and Prague’s Smetana Hall, and has worked with orchestras and artists throughout Europe and the United States.
+Critics praise the expressive tonal quality and musical intelligence of his playing.
+The newspaper L’Arena described his interpretations as being marked by “a unique and full-bodied sound.”

 Dmytro Semykras